MajestradoEmmanuelle/Lab8/README.md

 # Lab8
-This Lab Activity will showcase the different font styles as used in CSS.
+This Lab Activity will showcase the different font styles and sizes as used in CSS.